 Foundry VTT integration

-The companion Foundry VTT module
+The companion Wizzlethorpe Vaults Foundry VTT module syncs a deployed

 What gets synced